dreibh/hipercontracer/README.md

 ```

 ## Further Details
-See the the [manpage of "hpct-trigger"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-trigger.1) for a detailed description of the available options: ```man hpct-trigger```
+See the [manpage of "hpct-trigger"](https://github.com/dreibh/hipercontracer/blob/master/src/hpct-trigger.1) for a detailed description of the available options: ```man hpct-trigger```

 # The HiPerConTracer Database Shell

-The HiPerConTracer Database Shell (DBShell) is a simple tool to test a database configuration file by running a database client with the settings of the file.
+The HiPerConTracer Database Shell (DBShell) is a simple tool to test a database configuration file by running a database client with the settings from the file.
 It will then provide an interactive shell.

 ## Example 1:
 Connect to the database, using the configuration from "hipercontracer-importer.conf":